yining24/Coding_Test/README.md

 ```

 That's all!
-When the scroll reaches the bottom, Paging will automatically download more data to show.
+When the scroll reaches the bottom, View will observe that and let Model to download more data to show.
-You can add progress bar in xml. for showing loading status.
+We also add Progress bar and SwipeRefreshLayout in xml. to display loading status.

 Hope this file will help :)